💬 Discuss

 Transit

-Hilton breakfast (Hilton points perk).
+Breakfast at the apartment.
 Final walk through the Pile Gate into the Old Town if energy holds — the morning light on the limestone is the best version of Dubrovnik.
+Leave the apartment around 8:15 AM.
 Taxi to DBV airport (~25 min).
-LH1715 DBV→MUC 12:55 → 14:25.
-2h MUC layover (Lufthansa Senator Lounge if Plat or *G access).
-LH436 MUC→ORD 16:30 → 17:35.
+Booked: LH1709 DBV→MUC 11:00 → 12:35.
+3h 05m MUC layover (Lufthansa Senator Lounge if Plat or *G access).
+LH434 MUC→ORD 15:40 → 18:15.
 Drive ORD → Madison (~3h).
-Home by 9 PM.
-Thirteen days, two countries, three travelers, six bases — the Triple Bridge, the cave train through karst, Bled's island church bell, Plitvice boardwalks at dawn, Diocletian's Palace basement, two full Hvar days with the Pakleni Islands and the Blue Cave, Pelješac Plavac Mali, and Dubrovnik's walls at sunset.
+Home around 10 PM.
+Fifteen calendar days, two countries, six bases — the Triple Bridge, the cave train through karst, Bled's island church bell, Triglav/Bohinj alpine views, Plitvice boardwalks at dawn, Krka's river cascades, two full Hvar days, Pelješac Plavac Mali, Mljet saltwater lakes if the nature fork wins, and three nights to let Dubrovnik breathe.

 💬 Discuss